Convair B-36 Peacemaker: Engine fires

-As engine fires occurred with the B-36's radial engines, some crews humorously changed the aircraft's slogan from "six turning, four burning" into "two turning, two burning, two smoking, two choking and two more unaccounted for".
+As engine fires occurred with the B-36's radial engines, some crews humorously changed the aircraft's slogan from "six turnin', four burnin'" into "two turnin', two burnin', two smokin', two chokin', and two more unaccounted for".
 (Note: Quote attributed to Captain Banda when he was escorting Air Cadet Michael R. Daciek, later Lieutenant Colonel Daciek, on an inside tour of the XC-99 in 1953.)
 This problem was exacerbated by the propellers' pusher configuration, which increased carburetor icing.
 The design of the R-4360 engine tacitly assumed that it would be mounted in the conventional tractor configuration with the air flowing in the order of propeller/air intake/cylinders and to the carburetor.
 In this configuration, the carburetor is bathed in warm air flowing past the engine, so is unlikely to ice up.
 However, they were mounted backwards in the B-36 to reduce wing turbulence.
-As a result the carburetor was in front of the engine, where it would not benefit from engine heat and made most existing carburetor heat systems unsuitable.
+As a result, the carburetor was in front of the engine, where it would not benefit from engine heat and made most existing carburetor heat systems unsuitable.
 Hence, when intake air was cold and humid, ice gradually obstructed the carburetor intake, which increased the air/fuel mixture richness until unburned fuel in the exhaust caught fire.
 Three engine fires of this nature led to the first loss of an American nuclear weapon when a B-36 crashed in February 1950.